 What does a partner account manager do?

-If you compare a few job listings for partner account managers posted on sites like LinkedIn, you’ll notice that there are slight differences in the job description (and even the job title) from one company to another.
+If you compare job listings for partner account managers posted on sites like LinkedIn, you’ll notice that there are slight differences in the job description (and even the job title) from one company to another.
 This is because in the ever-changing SaaS landscape, the role of the partner account manager constantly evolves, too.
 Companies with more or less robust partner ecosystems will have differing needs when it comes to their partner account managers.
 Regardless of changing industries or company size, the partner account manager’s general duties are similar across companies.

 Partner account manager duties